 My child left Lafayette during winter break and is doing much better in her new school.
 She is learning more and has a better teacher.
 After 3 years at Lafayette it is nice to have her in a school with fewer problems.
 I didn't realize how stressful it was for us as a family until we left the school.
 I enjoy the new parents group as well . not as much rah-rah and hype as we found at Lafayette but honest dialogue between mature adults

 Lafayette Elementary School is a public elementary school in Washington.
 The principal of Lafayette Elementary School is Lynn Main and can be contacted at email@example.com.
-700 children attend Lafayette Elementary School and identify primarily as Hispanic; White, non-Hispanic; and Multiracial.
+700 students go to Lafayette Elementary School and are mostly Hispanic; White, non-Hispanic; and Multiracial.
 3% of the Lafayette Elementary School students have "limited English proficiency."
 7% of the 700 students here are paying reduced lunch prices.
-The ratio of students to teachers at Lafayette Elementary School is 14:1.
+The student to teacher ratio at Lafayette Elementary School is 14:1.
 Blessed Sacrament Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture